bgrig/Rice-Bioe-421-521-Final-Project/README.md

 UseSTARTTLS=YES
 ```

-To send an email from the Pi using Python, [code](http://kutuma.blogspot.com/2007/08/sending-emails-via-gmail-with-python.html)
+To send an email from the Pi using Python, [code from http://kutuma.blogspot.com/](http://kutuma.blogspot.com/2007/08/sending-emails-via-gmail-with-python.html) was implemented into the script.

 ### Deposit material
 Enable X or Y motor